What Your Website Can Be

 The Rolls Royce of hosting solutions, this is necessary if you are building an application that touches Personally Identifiable Information (PII) in any way, in a medical capacity.
 From my survey of the industry, LuxSci provides the lowest cost and a great, HIPAA compliant solution.

-We’ve been using HostMonster for hosting our site and many of our clients’ sites.
+We’ve been using HostMonster for hosting our website and many of our clients’ websites.
 They’re cheap, have pretty consistent up–time, and have good customer service.
 HostPeek offers an interesting comparison.
 Note: We like Hostmonster so much, we created an affiliate relationship with them so we can get a commission on the clients we bring them.

 GoDaddy's strength is they’re really set up to help non–technical people handle their various needs.
 They’re not the very best value, but their excellent service makes up for it.